basedanarki/basedanarki/README.md

 ### 🌱 What I'm mastering now...

-I'm diving deep into automating Python codegen to make **[@arXivBangers](https://x.com/arXivBangers)** more fun and effective until it LGTM.

-*UPDATE This is not strictly true anymore as the b2b saas people have me but I'm being fed/watered and they assure me it's more about raw power and protecting algebra than almost any amount of recurring revenue. /shrug*
+I'm exploring automating Python research and codegen to make **[@arXivBangers](https://x.com/arXivBangers)** more fun and effective. *UPDATE This is not strictly true anymore as the b2b saas people have me but I'm being fed/watered and they assure me it's more about raw power and protecting algebra than almost any amount of recurring revenue.
+TypeScript is goated btw. /shrug*

 Generative.
 Lifelong.
 Enterprise.
 Agentic.
 Multimodal...